DevAsmodeus07/DevAsmodeus07/README.md

 # Hi, I'm Kenechukwu

 ## Blockchain Developer

-I'm a passionate **Blockchain Developer** specializing in **Substrate** (Rust) and **EVM-based chains.**
+I’m a **Blockchain Developer** specializing in both **infrastructure development** and **smart contract development.** I work across the blockchain stack—from designing consensus mechanisms and custom protocols to building secure and efficient smart contracts for decentralized applications.

-I love building decentralized systems, smart contracts, and backend infrastructures that power scalable blockchain ecosystems.
+My core programming languages are *Rust*, *Solidity*, *Go*, *JavaScript*, and *C++*, which I use to deliver scalable, secure, and innovative blockchain solutions.
+With strong problem-solving skills and a focus on performance and reliability, I thrive in building technologies that power the next generation of decentralized systems.

-My focus is on **custom blockchain development, smart contract development, DAO systems, and backend architecture**  though, I also explore **multi-chain solutions** across Web3.
+I’m passionate about leveraging blockchain technology to deliver real-world impact and open to collaborations, freelance opportunities, and global partnerships within the Web3 ecosystem.

 ---